Hello and welcome to my blog.

 In recent times my son came to me asking me to help him build a flooring company, I agreed and got on with putting another business together from scratch, Professional Floors.

-Having built the retails business, we had access to large discounts on quality flooring, we also came to understand which brands were more or less reliable, we were able to see behind the curtain and work out what was marketing hype and what was true quality.
+Having built the retail business, we had access to large discounts on quality flooring, we also came to understand which brands were more or less reliable, we were able to see behind the curtain and work out what was marketing hype and what was true quality.

 At this time we were approached by building companies, carpenters and other flooring companies for supplies, it seemed a natural progression to capitalise on these relationships and enter the wholesale side of the flooring industry.
 The company we set up was called Floor Shack.